Rob-ot/RObject/README.md

 solved problems
 types can change but everyone else already has a reference to an object so it can't change, must combine all types into same object

+rename toObject to toNative or something?

+defer some computations to nextTick by passing in defer: true?